The Ultimate Guide to Construction Retainage

 Retainage might be an unavoidable aspect of the industry, but with enough preparation, it’s possible to manage its risks and streamline the process.
 Instead of relying on outdated tools and methods to account for holdback, construction-specific account software like CrewCost makes the process simple.

-Purpose-built by contractors for contractors, CrewCost’s construction accounting platform is made to automate billing, invoicing, payment tracking and more – including managing retainage receivables and payables.
-With cloud-based connectivity, CrewCost’s job dashboards enable real-time reporting and actionable data, anywhere, any time, so you can make better decisions, improve your cash flow, and grow your business.
+Purpose-built by contractors for contractors, CrewCost’s construction accounting software is made to automate billing, invoicing, payment tracking and more – including managing retainage receivables and payables.
+100% cloud-based, CrewCost’s job dashboards enable real-time reporting and actionable data, anywhere, any time, so you can make better decisions, improve your cash flow, and grow your business.

 Yancy Lassiter